-Lizzie Oekerman, MA, LPC-Associate
+Lizzie Malin, MA, LPC-Associate

 Supervised by: Kerry Williamson, MA, LPC-S, LMFT-S, CST